Every now and then I revisit the Gray Wolf posts to update them.

 Bad times make strong people

-Strong people make good times.
+Strong people make good times

-…it takes 60 years for someone to experience a full cycle.
+It takes 60 years for someone to experience a full cycle.

-Here’s why that’s interesting to me:
+Now, here's why that’s interesting to me: